GSA/digitalcorps.gsa.gov/_fellows/2024/austin-du.md

 why: I want to support in creating the standards for a safe, responsible AI legislation and integration in our government services.
 fun_fact: 'After learning for a year, the only song Austin knows on the piano is Clair de Lune.'
 tags: ['west', '2024','Data_Science_And_Analytics', 'USDA', 'active']
-track: ['Data Science And Analytics']
+track: ['Data Science and Analytics']
 ---

 Austin has a strong foundation in math education, inspiring young minds to think creatively with their mathematical skills.
 While pursuing his M.S. in Statistics at Columbia University, he developed a passion for implementing Large Language Models in everyday tasks.
 In his free time, he enjoys bouldering, surfing, and board games.